pimotte/nomic/README.md

 **369** *Hash Brownie Points*

-The presense of  `y` commit hashes containing an English dictionary word of at least four consecutive letters is a point-awardable condition on a PR which contains said commit for `y` points.
+The presence of  `y` commit hashes containing an English dictionary word of at least four consecutive letters is a point-awardable condition on a PR which contains said commit for `y` points.